 Facilitating a Philosophy for Children discussion does not mean dominating it; it is important for teachers to allow their students to develop their own ideas.
 Teachers are not expected to provide, or even have, answers to all the questions.
 They can share puzzlement with their students, be open to unexpected but suggestive responses to the questions they and their students pose, and take pleasure in observing the exchanges students have with each other.
 This means shedding the traditional role of teacher as lecturer and answer-giver.
 Especially for teachers who are uncertain about what this entails, workshops like those offered by IAPC provide a good introduction to the pedagogy of Philosophy for Children.
 However, there is a growing number of organizations around the world (some of which are mentioned below) also providing assistance for teachers.

 In light of the rapidly expanding international interest in philosophy for children, the International Council for Philosophical Inquiry with Children (ICPIC) was established in 1985.
 ICPIC continues to sponsor an international conference every other year, with hosts including Australia, Austria, Brazil, England, Mexico, Spain (twice), and Taiwan.
-The most recent conference (June 2017) was held in Madrid, Spain.
-Organized by Felix Garcia-Moriyon (Universidad Autonoma de Madrid), the conference was attended by more than 400 participants from around the world.

 Fortunately, the internet makes it possible to keep up reasonably well with the latest developments around the world and communicate quickly with other educators interested in Philosophy for Children.
 Unfortunately, many of these websites seem to be short-lived.
 However, see the Internet Resources section below for a list of websites that are reliable and which provide links to other useful sites.